irllabs/ml-lib/README.md

 **ml-lib** objects follow the naming convention `ml.*` where “*” is an abbreviated form of the algorithm implemented by the object.

+A full list of all objects and their parameters can be found [here](http://cmuartfab.github.io/ml-lib/).

+For more detailed descriptions of the underlying algorithms, see links below.

 Objects fall into one of five categories:

 - **Pre-processing**: pre-process data prior to used as input to a classification or regression object